dylni/quit/README.md

 This crate allows cleanly exiting a program using a custom exit code, without the drawbacks of [`process::exit`].
-Destructors will be called as usual, and the stack will be unwound to the main function.
+Destructors will be called as usual, and the stack will be completely unwound.

 It is always required to attach [`#[main]`][attribute] to the main function.
 Then, [`with_code`] can be called from almost anywhere in the program.